strawbberrys/SimpleRenderWrapper/README.md

 # SimpleRenderWrapper
-A simple RenderWindow wrapper library for Synapse X 3.0.
+A simple RenderWindow wrapper ui library for Synapse X 3.0.

 Still need to add more methods and properly add typing.
 Probably will even add custom assertions.